Log in

 To create of a profit and loss statement.

-Now, there are a number of constituent skills involved in this whole task and to assume that learners are equally competent in each of them may be a mistake.
+Now, there are a number of different skills involved in this whole task and to assume that learners are equally competent in each of them may be a mistake.
 And that’s how a simple end user survey can help.

 Survey example